-[Please note that the University recognises that the term BAME (standing for Black & Minority Ethnic) is a problematic label and is actively working on more appropriate race terminology through a working group led by Prof. Tara Dean]
+[Please note that the University recognises that the term BAME (standing for Black, Asian & Minority Ethnic) is a problematic label and is actively working on more appropriate race terminology through a working group led by Prof. Tara Dean]

-6 tips for supporting BAME Student Success with Personal Academic Tutoring
+Tips for supporting BAME Student Achievement with Personal Academic Tutoring

 1. Learn student names

-As a tutor, you have your own background and culture, which will likely make you more familiar with some names than with others.
-Take the time to learn to pronounce the names of your tutees before you meet them.
-Websites such as www.pronouncenames.com can help you with any names you are unfamiliar with.
-Ensuring that you know and can pronounce each students’ name will help avoid a situation where a student feels ‘othered’ by a tutors’ unfamiliarity with their name.
-If you’re not sure, ask, and whilst it’s important for students to do what they are comfortable with, if they are using an anglicised version of their name, ask if they would rather use their given name or the anglicised version of it.
+See the advice about this on the main Success for All page.
+If you’re still not sure, ask, and whilst it’s important for students to do what they are comfortable with, if they are using an anglicised version of their name, ask if they would rather use their given name or the anglicised version of it.

 2. Assess your own biases